-We are vigilantly monitoring the COVID-19 situation around the clock and have precautions in place to help protect the safety of our workers, clients and the communities we live and work within.
+We are vigilantly monitoring the ongoing COVID-19 situations across Australia and precautions in place to help protect the safety of our workers, clients and the communities we live and work within.
 We have well defined business management and business continuity processes and are introducing increased measures which includes: arrangements for remote access of employees carrying out critical business activities, strict isolation and social distancing measures.

 Some of our photographs from the 2019 AITPM National Conference last month in Adelaide.
 We had a great time, and already have big plans for next year in Brisbane!